jembi/openhim-docs/versioned_docs/version-5.2.x/user-guide/adding-users.md

 ## User Groups

 Groups are created automatically by just adding a new group name in the user form.
 You do not need to add a group explicitly.
-When you go on to create the channel, you just need to make sure the group name matches the one you specified when you created the user.
+When you go on to create the channel, you just need to make sure the group name matches the one specified when you created the user.

 There are 2 kinds of groups

-1. The 'admin' group: this is a special group that grants users all permissions.
+1. The **admin** group: this is a special group that grants users all permissions.
-2. Then the rest are defined by the system administrator and in the channels, an admin can set whether the group has any of the permissions below.
+2. The rest are defined by the system administrator and in the channels, an admin can set whether the group has any of the permissions below.

 ## Permissions